michelezamuner/sloth-tools/etan/README.md

 # Etan

-CLI application for Sloth tools.
+CLI application for the Heber compiler.